drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

        tcd1304cli> trigger <n frames> <exposure>
        tcd1304cli> trigger <n frames> <exposure> <frame interval>

 The first form collects "back-to-back" frames with exposure time congruent with the frame interval.
+This accommodates intervals as short as about 8-10 msecs (the time it takes to read the sensor).
+Dark noise has a minimum at about 10-20 msecs.
-This accommodates intervals as short as about 8-10 msecs (the time it takes to read the sensor) and without any practical upper limit.
-SNR for a single frame is optimal from about 20 msec to around 1/2 sec.
-Signal averaging can be done on line or after data is save to a file.
+There is no effective upper limit on exposure time in this mode, apart from the increase in registering cosmic rays.
+Signal averaging can be done on line (see **add**) or after data is save to a file.

 The second form collects fast "frame sets" with short exposure times.
-The exposure time can be as short as 10&nbsp;μsecs depending on pulse widths.
-The frame interval needs to be at least the exposure time plus the time needed to read the sensor after the exposure has concluded, c.f. an exposure of 1ms or less with a frame interval of 10&nbsp;ms.  The maximum frame interval is about 55&nbsp;msecs for frame set mode.
-Signal averaging is available for this mode too.
+The exposure time in this mode can be as short as 10&nbsp;μsecs depending on pulse widths.
+The frame interval needs to be at least the readout time plus the exposure time, c.f.
+10msec for a 1msec exposure.
+The maximum frame interval in this node is about 55&nbsp;msecs.
+Signal averaging is available for this mode, too.

-For slow kinetic series using back to back operation, the following command maybe useful for setting up "cleaning pulses".
-This refers to a universal characteristic of CCD detectors in which the process of harvesting charge from the photo-detector always leaves a small population behind (depending on materials, physical dimensions, temperature, voltage and duration of the shift gate).
-If we are looking at something that is sufficiently constant, the net effect soon adds up to zero.
-For studies of kinetic phenomenon we can pulse the shift gate to clear the residual charge before each exposure.
-We include more detail and results of quantitative studies [here](#charge-clearance-carry-over-and-relationship-to-gate-driver).
+The trigger input can be configured as follows, where \<option\> can be any of rising, falling or change, pullup or nopullup, or pin \<pin-number\>.

+       tcd1304> configure trigger <option>

+For kinetic studies using back to back exposures, the following command can be used to configure the pulse sequence to run "cleaning pulses" before each exposure.
+You can read more about this [here](#charge-clearance-carry-over-and-relationship-to-gate-driver).

       tcd1304cli> configure clearing pulses <n>

-Middle level commands **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **trigger**, provide data collection with detailed control of the timing for the pulse sequence that operates the sensor.
-A set of low level commands provide register level access to the FlexPWM timing generator in the MCU.
+Middle level commands including **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **trigger**, provide data collection capabilities with detailed control of the timing for the pulse sequence that operates the sensor.
+There is also a complete set of low level commands for register level access to the FlexPWM timing generator in the MCU.

 **The Python program** saves incoming data onto a queue.
 The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.
 The saved data includes the "0" frame.
 The first exposure interval is frame 1.